Roundtable Discussion: A Review of Arctic Monkeys’ ‘The Car’

 Rachel Leong: That it sounds like a film soundtrack.
 I really liked it – it’s really different, and really interesting.
 Not just from the usual Arctic Monkeys discography, but just the music of today in general.
 The arrangements are also really unique, and the orchestral soundscapes under Turner’s vocals make the whole energy of the record feel so grand.
 And then the lyricism – just wow.

 Lilly Eason: It just kind of felt right, inevitable almost.
 I couldn’t have pinned down exactly what I thought it was going to sound like ahead of time but once I’d heard it, I mean it couldn’t have sounded any different.
-Given their sharp left-turn of Tranquility Base Hotel and Casino, I figured there would be similar elements in the pacing and the instruments, but the biggest unknown would be the subject matter and the lyrics given how conceptual and cultural-commentary-ish and story based Tranquility Base was.
-But now looking at the two albums together, it’s clever how they paced that shift in sound.
-Tranquility Base felt intentionally impersonal, I mean Turner was kind of playing this character of the hotel and casino owner.
-It felt like the band was donning a persona to accompany a new sound which gave them leeway to make changes without committing too hard.
+Given their sharp left-turn of Tranquility Base Hotel and Casino, I figured there would be similar elements in the pacing and the instruments, but the biggest unknown would be the subject matter and the lyrics given how conceptual and cultural-commentary-ish and story-based Tranquility Base was.
+Interestingly, during this period, I came across a Solana casino that seemed to mirror the album’s innovative shift in the music scene, embracing a new wave of digital currency integration.
+But now, looking at the two albums together, it’s clever how they paced that shift in sound.
+Tranquility Base felt intentionally impersonal; Turner was kind of playing this character of the hotel and casino owner.
+It felt like the band was donning a persona to accompany a new sound, which gave them leeway to make changes without committing too hard.
 This album feels like they really sunk into that shift in sound, owned it, committed to it.

 Adam Davidson: WIthin the first few minutes, I knew this was better than the last one.
 Tranquillity Base Hotel And Casino represented one of the biggest stylistic turns in rock history, kinda like their Kid A moment.
 It hit the fanbase cold though, and there are some people who I know got fully turned off by it.
 I was personally in two minds – Not that interested in the style, but certainly supportive of their decision to try something different.
 With The Car, they have developed this side of their sound and expanded the palate into succinctly crafted orchestral pop, with a well balanced twist of lounge of psychedelia.
 It’s an improvement in every way in that respect.
 There’s still that 18 year old guitar music nut inside me that wants to hear riffs, though!